Brian Kurtz once wrote, “you can’t beat a swipe file for deep insight and inspiration.”

 - You complement the theoretical with hands-on training.
 Books on writing can help you comprehend writing techniques, but studying successful content “in the wild” allows you to see how others have put those techniques into practice.

-- You shorten your writing process, which allows you to write faster and be more productive.
+- You shorten your writing process, which allows you to write faster and be more productive (translation: earn the big bucks writing, faster.)

 The list goes on and on.